 How To Use The Events Calendar With Avada

 The Events Calendar plugin offers a Pro version as well as a Free version.
-If you only want to use The Event Calendar plugin's core features, then the free version will suffice.
-However, if you want to receive premium support and additional features, then you can purchase the Pro version.
+The Free version is fully featured, however, if you want to receive premium support and additional features, then you can purchase the Pro version.
 To see the list of features and differences for each version, and to purchase the Pro version, see this site.

 How To Install The Events Calendar Plugin